pbenharris/doorstep/README.md

-# doorstep
 DOORSTEP
-Dark Matter Object ORiented Simulation with TErrestrial Phenomena
+Dark Matter Object ORiented Simulation with TErrestrial Physics (c) Ben Harris, 2023

-C++ project to model how the Earth accumulates dark matter

-(c) Ben Harris, 2023

-Dependencies
-You need these projects installed to build DOORSTEP
+DOORSTEP is a configurable N-body simulation tailored to physics of dark matter interacting with the Earth.
+The code is modern C++, with features as late as C++17.
+DOORSTEP was written and tested in Ubuntu 22.04 LTS.
+The first version of DOORSTEP was build using these packages

+gcc 11.3
+cmake 3.22
+ImageMagick 6
+gnuplot 5.4 patchlevel 2
 Matplot++

-...
-TBD
+ffmpeg 4.4.2

 Resources

-Website darkmatteratourdoostep.com
+The project website is at darkmatteratourdoostep.com Happy hunting!

+Credits

+Ben